ipfs-inactive/ipfs-redux-bundle/README.md

 )
 ```

-In you app, you can now connect in a doInitIpfs function.
-Here we init IPFS when our root component mounts.
+In your app, you can now `connect` up the `doInitIpfs` function.
+Here we init IPFS when our root component mounts:

 **App.js**